Plecos are cave-breeders, and they spawn exclusively in small closed spaces. The spawning process will go something like this:

 - This spawning process can take anywhere from a couple of minutes to a couple of days.
 Eventually, the female lays her eggs and the male fertilizes them.

-- The female leaves the cave and male takes over full care over the offspring.
+- The female leaves the cave and the male takes over full care of the offspring.